Program Evaluation

 ADD-m

-ADD - Initiation phase_ follow up visits after initiation of ADHD medications
+ADD- Initiation phase - follow up visits after initiation of ADHD medications

 40.68